stryker-mutator/stryker-js/CONTRIBUTING.md

 1. Create a fork on your github account.
 1. When writing your code, please conform to the existing coding style.
    See [.editorconfig](https://github.com/stryker-mutator/stryker/blob/master/.editorconfig), the [typescript guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines) and our tslint.json
+    * You can check if there are lint issues using `npm run lint-info`.
+Output will be in root folder in `tslint.log` file.
     * You can automatically fix a lot of lint issues using `npm run lint-fix`
 1. Please create or edit unit tests or integration tests.
 1. Run the tests using `npm test`